VeniceUnleashed/VU-Docs/content/vext/guides/custom-content.md

 Note that `1` here corresponds to the id that we got in the previous step.

+Now that you're inside the game context, you can see all the functions that are available (eg. mounting individual bundles) by using the `help` command.
+We'll only cover a couple of them in this guide, but most of them have descriptions that can help you understand what they do.

 ### Extracting data

 #### Dumping textures